 on (case sensitive) will disable sending the ActivityId.

-For more information, see Tracing Driver Operation.
+For more information, see Tracing driver operation.
 This trace flag is used with corresponding JDBC object loggers to decide whether to trace and send the ActivityId in the JDBC driver.
 In addition to updating the Logging.Properties file, the logger com.microsoft.sqlserver.jdbc needs to be enabled at FINER or higher.
-If you want to send ActivityId to the server for requests made by a particular class, the corresponding class logger needs to be enabled at FINER or FINEST.
+If you want to send ActivityId to the server for requests that are made by a particular class, the corresponding class logger needs to be enabled at FINER or FINEST.
 For example, if the class is, SQLServerStatement, enable the logger com.microsoft.sqlserver.jdbc.SQLServerStatement.

-The following is a sample that uses Transact-SQL to start an extended events session that will be stored in a ring buffer and will record the activity ID sent from a client on RPC and batch operations:
+The following sample uses Transact-SQL to start an extended events session that will be stored in a ring buffer and will record the activity ID sent from a client on RPC and batch operations:

 create event session MySession on server add event connectivity_ring_buffer_recorded, add event sql_statement_starting (action (client_connection_id)), add event sql_statement_completed (action (client_connection_id)), add event rpc_starting (action (client_connection_id)), add event rpc_completed (action (client_connection_id)) add target ring_buffer with (track_causality=on)